ksu-cis300-master/Homework-4-S24-Instructions-UltimateTicTacToe/index.md

 You will need the following **private** fields:

 - A **readonly TicTacToeBoard[&nbsp;,&nbsp;]** containing the smaller boards.
 This field needs to be initialized to a new array whose number of rows and columns is given by the appropriate constant from the **TicTacToeBoard** class.
-- A **TicTacToeBoard** representing the larger board.
+- A **readonly TicTacToeBoard** representing the larger board.
 It needs to be initialized to an empty board.
 - A **bool** indicating whether the board represents a new game.
 This field should initially be **true**.
-- An **int** giving row (within a smaller board) of the last play made.
+- An **int** giving the row (within a smaller board) of the last play made.
 If the board represents a new game, the value of this field is unimportant, as it won't be used in this case.
 - An **int** giving the column (within a smaller board) of the last play made.
 If the board represents a new game, the value of this field is unimportant, as it won't be used in this case.
 - The **Player** whose turn it is to play (initially **Player.First**).

 It will also need **public** properties **IsOver** and **IsWon**.
 They should each have **get** accessors that return the corresponding property from the larger **TicTacToeBoard**.

-#### 7.3.2. public constructors
+#### 7.3.2. **public** constructors

 One constructor should take no parameters and construct a board for a new game.
 It will need to initialize the elements of the 2-dimensional array to new **TicTacToeBoard**s.